Environmental Health Science (PhD)

 Systemic Toxicology

-In the systemic toxicology concentration, trainees focus on understanding the biological responses that result from exposure to environmental chemicals, the mechanisms underlying these responses, and their relationship to disease.
-Research approaches extend from the molecular to the organismic level.
+In the systemic toxicology area of study, trainees focus on understanding the biological responses that result from exposure to environmental chemicals, the physiologic and pathologic mechanisms underlying these responses, and their relationships to disease.
+Research approaches extend from the molecular to the whole organismic level.

 The ability to examine effects of chemical pollutant exposure at multiple investigatory levels and using in vivo and in vitro exposure methodologies allows for the development of an integrated, mechanistic evaluation of toxicant action and disease pathogenesis.